michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/config.md

 - `equirectangular_scaling` (float): scaling parameter for the equirectangular preview window. `1.0` is `1240x720`, `1.5` would be `1860x1080`, ...
 (Do not use to high scaling values, the perspective calculation need a lot of computer resources!)

 - `tracking_direction` (str): Specify the tracking direction.
 Allowed values are `'x'` and `'y'`.
+- `scaling_method` (str): Specify the scaling method for the video before apply tracking and the preview window size.
+Allowed values are `'auto'` and `'config'`. `'auto'`: try to calculate the scaling depending on your screen resolution.
+If you have a very high screen resolution e.g. 8K Monitor this option will strongly slow down the tracking speed, because all videos are scaled up/down to 8K before tracking.
+If you set `'config'` the scaling form `video_scaling.json` will be used.
+You can adjust this config to your like as described in the documentation on github.
 - `max_playback_fps` (int): Limit the max player speed in the tracking preview window (0 = disable limit)

 #### `video_scaling.json`